RADIANT-CERSI

 The DigitalHealth.London RADIANT-CERSI Innovator Support Programme is designed to improve understanding of the regulatory landscape and compliance process for Software as a Medical Device (SaMD) and Artificial Intelligence as a Medical Device (AIaMD), with the goal of supporting valuable UK medical innovations to reach the market safely and efficiently.

-The online programme is open to up to 40 UK-based start-up companies.
-The start-up’s technology must be a software as a medical device (SaMD) or an artificial intelligence as a medical device (AIaMD).
-The technology can be of any class (I, IIa, IIb, III) but must have a technology readiness of level 4 or above.
+The online programme is designed for UK-based start-up companies, with a technology that is either a software as a medical device (SaMD) or an artificial intelligence as a medical device (AIaMD).
+The technology can be any class (I, IIa, IIb, III) but must have a technology readiness level of 4 or above.

 RADIANT DigitalHealth.London Innovator Support programme